 \section{Inside the Device}

-The toy mechanism we propose is a input/output device operating along the lines set out in Refs.~\cite{barbosa2021closing, AmaralWirings}, and it gives rise to the contextual behavior we named ``generalized coin toss''.
-The idea that an experimental setup can be seen as a input/output device or a ``black box'' has been dominating the debate on quantum foundations, and contextuality in no exception \cite{Abramsky_2011, AmaralWirings, barbosa2021closing}.
+The toy mechanism we propose is an input/output device operating along the lines set out in Refs.~\cite{barbosa2021closing, AmaralWirings}, and it gives rise to the contextual behavior we named ``generalized coin toss''.
+The idea that an experimental setup can be seen as an input/output device or a ``black box'' has been dominating the debate on quantum foundations, and contextuality is no exception \cite{Abramsky_2011, AmaralWirings, barbosa2021closing}.
 As Sandu Popescu puts it (when discussing non-locality), ``one can imagine that inside the box there is an automated laboratory, containing particles, measuring devices, and so on.
-The laboratory is prearranged to perform some specific experiments; the input $x$ simply indicates which experiment is to be performed...
+The laboratory is prearranged to perform some specific experiments; the input $x$ simply indicates which experiment is to be performed[...]
 In this framework, the entire physics is encapsulated in $P(a|x)$, the probability that output $a$ occurs given that measurement $x$ was made'' \cite{NaturePopescu}.
 Note that one of the core principles of classical realism (definition \ref{def: classical realism}) is explicitly left aside here, namely the ontic view on measurements.

-The measurement procedures we consider are strongly based on coin tossing, which in turn is frequently presented as an example of (or at least as operationally equivalent to) a valid measurement procedure in operational theories -- see, for example, Refs.~\cite{NatureMazurek, SpekkensSeminal}.
-A coin toss is a measurement procedure which, by means of a convention, returns one out of two previously fixed characteristics (opposite sides) of a coin.
-Given that, for all practical purposes, a coin has only one pair of opposite sides, we understand a coin toss as a measurement procedure where only one dichotomic measurement is performed.
-In a similar fashion, by conceiving a classical object having $n$ pairs of opposite sides, we can propose $n$ distinct epistemic measurements - one for each pair of opposite sides - to be performed with such an object.
+As we know, a coin toss is a measurement procedure that, by means of a convention, returns one out of two previously fixed characteristics (opposite sides) of a coin.
+Given that, for all practical purposes, a coin has only one pair of opposite sides, a coin toss can be thought of as a measurement procedure where only one dichotomic measurement is performed, and it is commonplace in operational approaches to physics to discuss measurement procedures that are operationally indistinguishable from a coin toss --- see, for instance, Refs.~\cite{NatureMazurek, SpekkensSeminal}.
+In a similar fashion, by conceiving an object having $n$ pairs of opposite sides, we can use this object to perform $n$ distinct epistemic measurements, one for each pair of opposite sides.
 We represent this object as a regular polygon of $2n$ sides, and figure \ref{fig: object} depicts it for $n=5$.